What to expect when you’re raising your partner’s child as a step-parent

 - How will we give each other feedback without taking it too personally?

-Get to know your partner’s child before you live together if you can.
-Here are some ideas:
+It’s good to get to know your partner’s child before you live together if you can.
+Here are ideas:

 - Go on outings or do activities together like walking the dog, making a meal or watching a movie.

-- Do practical things like helping the child with their homework or driving them to meet friends.
+- Do practical things like helping your partner’s child with their homework or driving them to meet friends.

 - Ask your partner about their child’s particular needs, likes and dislikes.

-- Take an interest in something the child likes.
-For example, you could ask the child if you can watch while they play a video game.
+- Take an interest in something your partner’s child likes.
+For example, you could ask them if you can watch while they play a video game.
 After a while, they might be happy to play with you.

 Focus on positives

 Try to be accepting and positive towards your partner’s child.
-For example, you could praise the child when they cooperate, or you could celebrate when the child does well at something.
+For example, you could give the child plenty of praise and encouragement.

 Take things slowly